The Market for Financial Adviser Misconduct

 78 Pages Posted: 29 Feb 2016 Last revised: 29 Aug 2018

-Abstract We construct a novel database containing the universe of financial advisers in the United States from 2005 to 2015, representing approximately 10% of employment of the finance and insurance sector.
-7% of advisers have misconduct records, and this share reaches more than 15% at some of the largest advisory firms.
-Over a third of advisers with misconduct are repeat offenders.
+We construct a novel database containing the universe of financial advisers in the United States from 2005 to 2015, representing approximately 10% of employment of the finance and insurance sector.
+We provide the first large-scale study that documents the economy-wide extent of misconduct among financial advisers and the associated labor market consequences of misconduct.
+Seven percent of advisers have misconduct records, and this share reaches more than 15% at some of the largest advisory firms.
+Roughly one third of advisers with misconduct are repeat offenders.
 Prior offenders are five times as likely to engage in new misconduct as the average financial adviser.
-We examine the labor market consequences of misconduct.
-Firms discipline misconduct: approximately half of financial advisers lose their job after misconduct.
+Firms discipline misconduct: approximately half of financial advisers lose their jobs after misconduct.
 The labor market partially undoes firm-level discipline by rehiring such advisers.
-Firms that hire these advisers also have higher rates of prior misconduct themselves, suggesting “matching on misconduct.”
+Firms that hire these advisers also have higher rates of prior misconduct themselves, suggesting "matching on misconduct."
 These firms are less desirable and offer lower compensation.
-We show that differences in consumer sophistication may be partially responsible for firm differences in misconduct propensity.
-Misconduct is concentrated in firms with retail customers and in counties with low education, elderly populations, and high incomes.
-Our findings are consistent with some firms “specializing” in misconduct and catering to unsophisticated consumers, while others using their clean reputation to attract sophisticated consumers.
+We argue that heterogeneity in consumer sophistication could explain the prevalence and persistence of misconduct at such firms.
+Misconduct is concentrated at firms with retail customers and in counties with low education, elderly populations, and high incomes.
+Our findings are consistent with some firms "specializing" in misconduct and catering to unsophisticated consumers, while others use their clean reputation to attract sophisticated consumers.